Could a NO to Your RSVP be a Blessing in Disguise?

 Tips to "Politely" Reduce Your Guest List

-Keep it to a Year This means only inviting friends you've been in touch with during the past year.
+This means only inviting friends you've been in touch with during the past year.
 And Facebook friends don't count!

-Your Wedding Does Not Equal My Wedding Just because you were invited to someone's wedding a few years back does not obligate you to invite them to your wedding this year.
+Just because you were invited to someone's wedding a few years back does not obligate you to invite them to your wedding this year.
 Only reciprocate the invite to those people whose weddings you attended in the past year.